January 13, 2021

 How long can data loggers record?

 The duration of data logging depends upon two parameters - the power backup of the data logger and its memory capacity.
 While most of the data loggers have high longevity and durability, they continue to operate for many years.
-Whereas, a few of them work for a shorter time period only.
+Whereas, a few of them work for a shorter period only.

-The Encardio’s data loggers are battery operated and they can be programmed to record data from 5 to 168 seconds in linear mode.
+The Encardio’s data loggers are battery-operated and they can be programmed to record data from 5 to 168 seconds in linear mode.
 However, the number of readings taken per day should be kept minimum to save the battery.
 This data logger also gives you several power supply options.

 The sample rate multiplied by the number of channels being recorded gives the length of time the logger can operate before the memory is filled.
 Some of the data loggers are programmed to over-write the data once the memory is filled while some of them stop logging data once the memory is full.